Writing a Philosophy Paper

 Your final draft should...

-· begin with an introductory paragraph containing a thesis statement, a sentence in which you state exactly the point that you are arguing.
-For example, suppose that you have chosen to criticize James Rachels' argument against ethical egoism.
+· contain (in its introductory section) a thesis statement, a sentence in which you state exactly the point that you are arguing.
+For example, suppose that you have chosen to criticize James Rachels’ argument against ethical egoism.
 Your opening paragraph might read as follows:

 In The Elements of Moral Philosophy, James Rachels argues that ethical egoism, the view that the moral thing to do is always whatever is in your own best interest, is false.
 But I believe that Rachels’ argument is unsound.
 In particular, I think that his argument relies on a premise that is false.
 In this essay, I will show that Rachels’ argument is unsound by providing three distinct reasons for thinking that that premise is not true.